Mountain (video game)

 Mountain is a simulation video game developed by David OReilly and published by Double Fine Productions.
 It was released for Microsoft Windows, OS X, Linux, and iOS in July 2014.
-The game is an idle game in which the only influence the player can have on the game is at the start of the game where the player is tasked to draw objects.
+Mountain features minimal gameplay elements; the only influence the player can have on the game is at its start, where the player is tasked to draw certain objects.
 The game is designed to be played in the background while the player uses other applications.